mRcSchwering/magic-soup/docs/tutorials.md

 it diffuses rapidly and can permeate through cell membranes.

 The reactions are tuples of lists of these molecule species.
-The first tuple entry defined all substrates, the second all products.
+The first tuple entry defines all substrates, the second all products.
 A stoichiometric number >1 can be expressed by listing the molecule species multiple times.
 All reactions are reversible, so it is not necessary to define the reverse reaction.
 In which direction a reaction will progress depends on its reaction energy and quotient.

 ### Setup

-Eventually, we want to create [Chemistry][magicsoup.containers.Chemistry] and [World][magicsoup.world.World] and then step through time by repetitively calling different functions.
+Eventually, we want to create a [Chemistry][magicsoup.containers.Chemistry] and a [World][magicsoup.world.World] object and then step through time by repetitively calling different functions.
 This is what our _main.py_ will look like:

 ```python